Margot Finke

 I want to point out right now that I'm not trying to put anyone off.
 However, having self-published three books I know something of the pitfalls and the reality of self-publishing, and I don't want anyone wasting a lot of money on a fruitless endeavor.

-I haven't put you off yet?
+put you off yet?

 Ok, let's talk about getting books printed.